cazfletch/collectable-penguin-app/README.md

 ## Setup

-Start up a fabric and deploy the collectable-penguin-network
+Start up a fabric and deploy the collectable-penguin-network (included with the project)

 ## Running the app